- Fletcher, G.L., B.Sc. British Columbia, Ph.D. California; Professor Emeritus; Head, Department of Ocean Sciences

 - Boyce D., B.Sc., M.Sc.
 Memorial

 Located at Logy Bay, 10 km from the St. John's campus, the OSC has an excellent unpolluted sea water supply that is the lifeline of the centre.
 There are 38 laboratories of varying size, 24 of which have flowing seawater and 14 of which are dry and house instruments for analytical chemistry, biochemistry, physiology, histology, molecular biology (genetics and genomics) and microscopy.
-There are eight cold rooms for controlled physiological experiments and common-use rooms for fish sampling, microscopy/ image analysis, high-speed centrifugation, radioisotope analyses, histological preparation and histochemistry, and molecular biology.
+There are eight cold rooms for controlled physiological experiments and common-use rooms for fish sampling, microscopy/ image analysis, high-speed centrifugation, radioisotope analyses, and molecular biology.
 Field Services maintains a variety of Scuba gear for coldwater year-round diving, benthic trawls and drags, seines, plankton nets, Niskin bottles, CTD, underwater video camera and a portable air compressor and generator.
 The unit operates a 4 m zodiac, 7 m Boston Whaler and 5 ton multi-purpose vehicle with aeration and recirculating seawater holding tanks (2500 L) suitable for transporting live specimens long distances.

 The common use Image and Data Analysis Facility provides for image acquisition/analysis using analogue and digital media, microscopy, data backup and video production.
 There are also well equipped machining, woodworking, plumbing, and electronics workshops with dedicated personnel.